- Home

 Trainers and assessors who were directly involved in the training and assessment of the products being validated can participate in the process as part of a team, but cannot:

-- conduct the validation on his/her own
+- conduct the validation on their own

 - determine the validation outcome for any assessment judgements they made, and